stiller-leser/kind/README.md

 There are two hooks available during the `kind` build, `before-cluster.sh` and `after-cluster.sh`.
 As their names suggest they are run directly before and after the kube cluster is created.

 Examples of this scripts exist in the repo already, but they can be overwritten / extended to add extra functionality.
+In this fork, they contain everything that is needed to work with volumes and csi-snapshotting!

+Also: Because I am lazy, they do include the default bash tricks from the official [k8s cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) as well.

 ## kubectl client configuraiton